NREL/Spawn/README.md

 ```

 ## Example Usage
+Detailed help is built into the command line program `spawn --help`.

 * Create a fmu.
 The .spawn file defines the resources that will be compiled into an EnergyPlus based FMU.
 The most important items are epw and idf files.